Success tips when doing business in Australia in 2024

 Australians value an egalitarian society.
-Effective management styles are those that treat everyone equally regardless of their position in the company hierarchy;
+Our Client should therefore keep in mind that effective management styles in Australia are those that treat everyone equally regardless of their position in the company hierarchy;

-- Australia is the world’s sixth largest country, a vast continent covering a distance of approximately 3,700 kilometers from its most northerly point to its most southerly point and is almost 4,000 kilometers wide from east to west.
-Australia is comprised of six states and two territories.
-China is Australia’s largest trading partner;
+Australia is the world’s sixth largest country, a vast continent covering approximately 3,700 kilometers from its most northerly point to its most southerly point and is almost 4,000 kilometers wide from east to west.
+Australia is comprised of six states and two territories;

-- According to the 2012 Quality of Living Survey by Mercer Human Resources, Australia offers a high standard of living, with 3 cities in the top 5 within Asia Pacific;
+According to the 2016 Quality of Living Survey by Mercer Human Resources, Australia offers a high standard of living, with 4 cities in the top 5 within Asia Pacific.

-- Australia is also ranked positively as the 20th most competitive country for business, in the World Economic Forum’s Global Competitiveness Report 2011-2012, taking into account factors such as infrastructure, macroeconomic stability, health and education, labour market efficiency, technological readiness and innovation;
+Australia is also ranked positively as the 22nd most competitive country for business, in the World Economic Forum’s Global Competitiveness Report 2015, taking into account factors such as infrastructure, macroeconomic stability, health and education, labour market efficiency and technological innovation.

 Frequently asked questions